4.6.7.60 Determining severe financial hardship - readily available funds

 Superannuation assets are NOT readily available funds for a person:

-- UNDER preservation age, OR
+- UNDER preservation age, or

 - OVER preservation age WHEN assets are inaccessible.